 Charter schools are public schools of choice.
-Unlike private schools, they receive public funding, cannot charge tuition, and are not allowed to have admissions criteria.
+Unlike private schools, charter schools receive public funding, cannot charge tuition, and are not allowed to have admissions criteria.
 Also unlike private schools, charter schools are subject to many of the same state and all federal regulations as traditional public schools.
 For example, charter schools participate in the same statewide assessments and accountability measures as traditional public schools.

 Do charter schools have admissions requirements?

 No, charter schools do not have admissions requirements other than residing in the school's designated attendance zone.
 Charter schools, as public schools, must adhere to the same open admission and enrollment standards as traditional public schools.
 If more families seek to enroll in a charter school than space permits, the school will hold a random lottery to determine which students are admitted.

 Do charter schools serve students with special needs?

 Yes.
 Charter schools, as public schools, are required to comply with IDEA and section 504.